MickBrown88/Python-for-Everybody-Specialization/README.md

-Programming for everybody (getting started with Python) & Python Data structures licensed by the University of Michigan.
+Programming for everybody: Getting started with Python & Python Data structures licensed by the University of Michigan.

 This project provides an overview of all the exercises.
 Some code is borrowed from other course companions and adjusted accordingly.